 Researchers from Singapore and the UK revealed that there are 34,200 smart contracts that are vulnerable to hacker attacks.
 So, during and after your contract is built, testing will be a crucial part of the process to make sure that there are no exploits.
 Any bug in the contract can lead to loss of your resources or your customers’ money, as well as to the loss of reputation.
 Audits and QA tests can help you create a successful smart contract that will add a lot of value to your business.

-The security and the inevitability of execution are what makes smart contracts so appealing, and this is why their development is bound to continue.
+The security and the inevitability of execution are what make smart contracts so appealing, and this is why their development is bound to continue.
 It’s a brand-new way of doing things traditional for any business that makes people appreciate its convenience.

-However, there are some tricky issues that come with smart contracts development.
+However, there are some tricky issues that come with smart contract development.
 The major issue is low-quality code that can be exploited by hackers to steal your money or freeze your wallet.
 Considering that smart contracts’ code can’t be edited after its launch for security purposes, you need to pay close attention to choosing the development team and testing your smart contract with a highly skilled QA blockchain specialist.

 So, regardless of whether you have decided that your business is not ready for a smart contract yet, or you are already eager to start creating one, make sure to keep yourself up-to-date on everything related to this technology.
 And, of course, secure yourself by working with professionals in the field.